petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/navigation-menu-element-types.md

 ## URLs

 You can also add a Navigation Menu element with a custom URL, that does not need to be tied to any specific content.
 When you add a URL element to a Navigation Menu, you must input the display name of the menu element and the URL that the element points to on click.
-Check the *Open in a new tab* checkbox if you want the URL to open in a separate tab in the User's browser.
+Check the *Open in a new tab* checkbox if you want the URL to open in a separate tab in the user's browser.

 ![To add a URL menu element, enter the name and the URL to point to.](./navigation-menu-element-types/images/03.png)